The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 - Supply Chain Tracking: Blockchain-based systems ensure traceability from farm to fork.

-- Smart Agriculture: Drones, IoT sensors, and AI platforms help farmers monitor and improve yields.
+- Smart Agriculture: Drones, IoT sensors, and AI platforms help farmers monitor and fine-tune yields.

 - Vertical Farming: Cities reclaim food production with vertical farms in shipping containers and skyscrapers.